-Not to mention golf history.
-Founded in 1927 as Ocean Forest Golf Club and Inn and renamed Pine Lakes International when purchased by Fred Miles in the early 1950s, the club reeks of nostalgia and important dates.
-Such as April 30, 1954, when a group of Time-Life executives gathered in the Robert White-designed clubhouse (listed on the National Register of Historic Places) to conceive a new weekly magazine - you know it as Sports Illustrated.
+Founded in 1927 as Ocean Forest Golf Club and Inn, Pine Lakes Country Club in Myrtle Beach abounds with nostalgia and important dates.
+Such as April 30, 1954, when a group of Time-Life executives gathered in the Robert White-designed clubhouse (listed on the National Register of Historic Places) to conceive a new weekly magazine.
+You know it as Sports Illustrated.

 Browse through the "Snug Pub," just off the larger, 2,200-square-foot Robert White Pub, and you'll find walls hung with photos of LPGA Hall of Famers Babe Zaharias and Patty Berg; a framed copy of the original Sports Illustrated first cover; and newspaper clippings detailing the 1928 completion of 27 holes and the clubhouse's 38 guest rooms.

-History is a big selling point at Pine Lakes, says head professional Michael Abraham.
-"We have 35 or more weddings a year here, and a lot of people come (into the Robert White-designed clubhouse, with its stately white columns and original ballroom) just to look."
+History is a big selling point at Pine Lakes.
+Many come just to look at the impressive clubhouse, with its stately white columns and original ballroom.

-And since 2009, when the course reopened after a 2 ½-year, $27 million renovation by new owners Burroughs & Chapin, more and more come to play the course.
-Those who remember it from the "old days" find a totally different look created by architect/renovator Craig Schreiner.
+But since 2009, when the course reopened after a 2 ½-year, $27 million renovation, more and more come to play the course.
+Those who remember it from the old days find a totally different look created by architect/renovator Craig Schreiner.

 Gone are two original holes (replaced by the current fourth and fifth holes) and many of the pines that made the old holes' corridors downright claustrophobic.
-Gone, also, are two par-5s that were converted (but barely shortened) to par-4s.
-Now, with somewhat wider fairway corridors but also with four par-4s measuring 463, 437, 438 and 450 yards, the "old" course has new, and sharp, teeth.
+You also won't find two par-5s that were converted (but barely shortened) to par-4s.
+Now, with somewhat wider fairway corridors but also with four par-4s measuring 463, 437, 438 and 450 yards, the "old" course has new, and sharp, teeth

-A recent round with assistant pro Rich Moyer and club member Mike Schwartz (the club has 130 members; tourists and tournaments account for 90 percent of play, Abraham says) revealed the course's dangers: water on a dozen holes, deep soft-sand bunkers and elevated greens that tilt and slope precariously.
-Add chilly mid-March winds, and the new, par-70 Pine Lakes (a deceptive 6,675 yards from the tips) was all the challenge most would want.
+With water on a dozen holes, deep soft-sand bunkers and elevated greens that tilt and slope precariously, the new, par-70 Pine Lakes (a deceptive 6,675 yards from the tips) is all the challenge most would want.

 One of the shorter but still daunting holes is the 180-yard, par-3 16th.
 With water right, a cavernous bunker left and a green that slopes severely left to right, this hole will leave a memory - and a mark.

 Missing are some old Pine Lakes touches: bag attendants in kilts, and especially "Big Dog," a former staffer named Perry Bellamy who served golfers cups of clam chowder in the fall, mimosas in the spring at the 11th hole (now the par-3 second).
-Schwartz, whose father Lambo was a member from 1967 on and an intimate of legendary South Carolina basketball coach Frank McGuire, says state health department regulations did away with outdoor servings, though the chowder is available indoors.
+State health department regulations did away with outdoor servings, though the chowder is available indoors.

 The clubhouse's original wooden floors, chandeliers and crown moldings remain, though.
-And Clay Brittain Jr., in his 80s and an original inductee into the Myrtle Beach Hall of Fame (whose plaques are clustered around an outdoor sitting area), still takes lunch at the club.
+As do the Myrtle Beach Hall of Fame plaques still clustered around an outdoor sitting area.

-Pine Lakes is an intriguing mix of old and new.
-Ask Boles about the course changes and he growls, "Five or six years ago, this (course) was a pussycat."
-Now, it's a young lion - with sharp claws.
+Pine Lakes is an intriguing mix of old and new, once described as a pussycat-turned-young lion - with sharp claws.